pierrepo/seq-to-first-iso/README.md

 Change the name of the output file

 - `-n, --non_labelled_aa`:
-Take 1 or more amino acid separated by a space
+Take 1 or more amino acid separated by a comma

 ### Examples